 Other important functions include:

-Education – Pediatric dentists educate parents and children emphasizing the importance of keeping teeth strong and healthy.
-In addition, they advise parents on disease prevention, trauma prevention, good eating habits, and other aspects of the home hygiene routine.
+Education – Most Dental problems are preventable!
+We educate parents and children about the importance of keeping teeth strong and healthy.
+We love educating parents about disease prevention, trauma prevention, good eating habits, and other aspects of the home hygiene routine.

-Monitoring growth – By continuously tracking growth and development, pediatric dentists are able to anticipate dental issues and quickly intervene before they worsen.
+Monitoring growth – By continuously tracking growth and development, we are able to anticipate dental issues and quickly intervene before they worsen.
 Also, working towards earlier corrective treatment preserves the child’s self-esteem and fosters a more positive self-image.

 Intervention – Many dental problems in children can be minimized with proper intervention.
 In the case of oral injury, malocclusion (bad bite), or bruxism (grinding), mouth guards or orthodontics may be recommended.